udaysinh-git/minimal-portfolio/README.md

 **Q: Can I remove the sarcastic comments?**
 A: You could, but then how would people know you're a developer?

+**Q: Do I need to pay for the comments system?**
+A: Nope!
+Giscus is completely free and open source.
+It's like getting a premium feature without the premium price tag.

 ---